isomerpages/seab-corp/index.md

 permalink: /
 notification: Our website is migrating to a new look and you might not be able access it from 8:00 PM to midnight on 11 June 2026.
-We apologise for any inconvenience.
+We apologise for any inconveniences caused.
 Private candidates may download their entry proofs for the GCE-Level Year-End examinations from the Candidates Portal from Thursday, 25 June 2026.
 sections:
   - hero:
       background: /images/HomePage/FINAL_collage_approved.jpg